cvxgrp/lfd_lqr/README.md

 ```
 jupyter notebook
 ```
-and then run each of the individual notebooks.
+and then run each of the individual notebooks: `small random.ipynb`, `flip.ipynb`, and `aircraft control.ipynb`.

 ## Methods